-When determining lens quality, factors such as material, lens thickness, and additional treatments like anti-glare must be considered.
-However, it's important to note that thinning a lens can decrease its quality and cause vision distortion or discomfort.
-Additional treatments like anti-glare, anti-scratch, and polarized can improve the quality and comfort of the lens.
+When deciding on lens quality, factors like material, thickness, and treatments like anti-glare should be considered.
+But, it's important to know that making a lens thinner can reduce its quality and cause vision problems or discomfort.
+Treatments like anti-glare, anti-scratch, and polarized can enhance the quality and comfort of the lens.

 Protection against harmful blue light

-- The blue-turquoise light is as needed by our body and our metabolism as vitamins, minerals and antioxidants because it helps regulate the natural sleep/wake cycles known as circadian cycles.
+- Blue-turquoise light is important for our body and metabolism, like vitamins and minerals.
+It helps regulate our natural sleep/wake cycles called circadian cycles.

 Anti-glare, anti-scratch and other treatments